 In England, the Chelsea women did not lose a single match either.
 With Francesca Kirby as their star player, they won the double after beating Arsenal in the FA Cup final in front of more than 40,000 spectators.

-In Spain, the Iberdrola League was won by Atlético Madrid and the Copa de la Reina (Queen's Cup) is now on display in Barcelona's trophy cabinet.
-The next objective for the Colchoneras (the Mattress Makers, the nickname for Atlético Madrid) is to fight to reach the final of the 2018/19 Champions League.
-A competition in which, thanks to the dizzying growth of the Iberdrola League, the Spanish teams will once again face the great clubs on the continental scene.
+In Spain, the Iberdrola League was won by Atlético Madrid and the Copa de la Reina (Queen's Cup) is now on display in Barcelona's trophy cabinet, which went to the final of the Champions League.
+A competition in which, thanks to the dizzying growth of the Primera Iberdrola, the Spanish teams will once again face the great clubs on the continental scene.